 Try A Self-Guided Ride of Ontario’s Kawartha Lakes…

 To go on this self guided Kawartha Lakes Sea Doo Tour from Sturgeon Lake to Stony Lake, the first thing you should know is that the main lakes are interconnected.
 They are also part of the Trent Severn Waterway in Ontario, Canada.
 Sturgeon, Pigeon, Buckhorn and Chemong Lakes are virtually rock-free in their main waterways, whereas it’s wise to keep your Sea-Doo watercraft or recreational boat on the marked routes on Lower Buckhorn, Lovesick and Stony.

 This outstanding, jet ski day adventure provides easily navigable waters, adequate depths, regular marker buoys, and active local populations who flag errant rocks.
-Plus there are many available services and amenities, both at frequent marinas and also at the anchor towns of Buckhorn, Bobcaygeon and Fenelon Falls for those going on Sea Doo tour on Sea Doo, Jet Ski or Waverunner personal watercraft.
+Plus there are many available services and amenities for recreational boaters, both at frequent marinas and also at the anchor towns of Buckhorn, Bobcaygeon and Fenelon Falls for those going on Sea Doo tour on Sea Doo, jet ski or waverunner personal watercraft.